 If you eat bananas, you probably have strong feelings about which level of ripeness you prefer.
 Some like the faintly acidic tang of a banana that's still a bit green, while others prefer the lush sweetness of a fully ripened banana that's turning brown.
 With plantains, or cooking bananas, the situation is rather different.
-Identifying ripe ones is less about whether they can be used than it is about how you plan to use them.
+Picking plantains is less about whether they can be used than it is about how you plan to use them.

 Bananas and plantains form a large family, with hundreds of closely related subspecies.
 Botanically, they're nearly identical, so the distinction is a practical rather than a scientific one.
 If the fruit remains high in indigestible starches as it ripens, it's considered a plantain and must be cooked.
 If its starches convert almost entirely to sugars as it ripens, it's a banana and is typically eaten raw.
 This isn't a hard and fast rule — sweet bananas can also be prepared as a starchy vegetable when they're green and immature — but it's a good rule of thumb.

 Video of the Day

 Green and Yellow Plantains

 Most of the plantains you'll see at the market are unripe or under-ripe specimens, with a green or yellow skin.
 This is the starchiest and most vegetable-like stage of the plantains' ripening process, and, unsurprisingly, they're used as a starchy vegetable.
 Green plantains are the ones used for plantain chips, or for twice-fried tostones.
 They're also diced and used as a vegetable in soups or stews, just as carrots and potatoes are in more northerly climes.

 Slightly riper plantains, with yellow skins, are a bit sweeter — think sweet potato versus potato — and are typically baked or boiled first, and then mashed.
 Green and yellow plantains can be hard to peel, so slash their skins and soak them first for a minute or two in very hot water to soften the skin.